DeanoPHP/msp3/README.md

 - **📱 Mobile-Friendly** – Seamlessly browse and manage your business from any device.
 - **🔍 Search & Filter Options** – Easily find businesses and promotions based on category and location.

-## 🔮 Future Features

-🚧 *Upcoming enhancements to improve user experience and business visibility:*

-- **📍 Location-Based Listings** – Businesses and promotions will be displayed only within a **10-mile radius** of the user’s location.
-- **🔎 Advanced Search & Filters** – Users will be able to filter businesses by category, ratings, and proximity.
-- **⭐ Customer Reviews & Ratings** – Implementing a review system where customers can leave feedback and rate businesses.
-- **📅 Event & Booking System** – Businesses will be able to list upcoming events or accept customer bookings directly.
-- **📨 Messaging System** – Secure in-app messaging for direct communication between businesses and customers.
-- **📊 Business Insights Dashboard** – Analytics for business owners to track views, engagement, and customer interactions.

 ## 👤 UX / User Stories

 To ensure a seamless experience, **Mind Your Own Business** is designed with the following user stories in mind: